tatsuyafujisaki/fsharp-cheat-sheet/README.md

 ###### Best practices in coding
 - Use int[] rather than int array.
 - Use the Locals window rather the Watch window.
 (The Auto window does not support F#.)
-- Use A.toB rather than B.ofA as follows.
+- Use A.toB rather than B.ofA as follows
+  - But there is only way to convert from and to set

 |Better|Worse|
 |---|---|